AK-Kang/FutureMakers2022/README.md

 7/14
 Today we learned about the basic structure of a convolutional neural network.
 A CNN is usually composed of a convolution layer, activation layer, pooling layer, and a fully connected layer.
 We also learned about different filters/kernels.

+7/15
+Today I learned about different types of biases in machine learning models and how to try our best to decrease biases in various ways.